Alternative Dispute Resolution Services in the Dallas-Fort Worth Area, the State of Texas, and across the United States.

 Alternative Dispute Resolution Services include the Summary Jury Trial Process.

 A summary jury trial is another alternative dispute resolution process.
 It is a mock trial conducted by a Summary Jury Trial Judge before an actual jury.
 The attorneys present a summary of the evidence through a modified trial procedure, so that the case can be expedited and usually tried in one day.
 This is an opportunity for disputing parties to “try” their case before a jury that then deliberates and renders a verdict, which is advisory, and thus nonbinding.
 The unique and very important aspect of this process is that after the jury renders its verdict, the parties and their attorneys are permitted to question the jurors.
 The questions usually focus on the jurors’ impressions of the strengths and weaknesses of each party’s case, the pros and cons of each attorney’s presentation of his case, and the reason the jury decided the way that it did.
-This critical information is then used by the parties to help them settle the case themselves, sometimes with the assistance of a mediator.
+This critical information is then used by the parties to help them settle the case themselves through negotiation or with the assistance of a mediator.
 If a settlement cannot be reached, then the case can proceed to an actual court trial.

 Summary jury trials are very useful when each party is convinced that the jury will decide in that party’s favor in an actual court trial.
 This is a much faster and less expensive way to determine the validity of such an assumption.
 This process is also very cost and time effective in cases that will take many days or weeks to try in an actual court trial.
 It should be noted that the parties can agree that the verdict of the jury in a Summary Jury Trial will be binding.
-If the parties so agree, the controversy is then resolved.
+If the parties so agree, the controversy is then resolved by the jury’s verdict.